wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 Synthesize a query content event.
 Note that the result value returned here
 is in LayoutDevice pixels rather than CSS pixels.

-@param aType  One of the following const values.
-And see also each comment
-              for the other parameters and the result.
-@param aAdditionalFlags See the description of QUERY_CONTENT_FLAG_*.

 #### Parameters ####